supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/GettingStartedPage01-V2.md

       ![Enter Your Password](../Media/sc900-image-2.png)

+4. If the **Action required** pop-up window appears, click on **Ask later**.
-4. If prompted to stay signed in, you can click "No."
+5. If prompted to stay signed in, you can click "No."

-5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.
+6. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Cancel" to skip the tour.

-6. Click "Next" from the bottom right corner to embark on your Lab journey!
+7. Click "Next" from the bottom right corner to embark on your Lab journey!

    ![Start Your Azure Journey](../Media/sc900-image(3).png)